Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/1_urdf.md

 ## Setting Up the Robot

 > Note: Presumably when you opened this project, the Package Manager automatically checked out and built the URDF-Importer package for you.
 You can double-check this now by looking for `Packages/URDF-Importer` in the Project Browser or by opening the Package Manager window.
+See the [Quick Setup](../quick_setup.md) steps for adding this package to your own project.

 1. Open the Physics Project Settings (Edit > Project Settings > Physics) and ensure the `Solver Type` is set to `Temporal Gauss Seidel`.
 This prevents erratic behavior in the joints that may be caused by the default solver.

     ![](img/1_physics.png)

-1. Find and select the URDF file in the Project window (`Assets/URDF/niryo_one/niryo_one.urdf`).
+2. Find and select the URDF file in the Project window (`Assets/URDF/niryo_one/niryo_one.urdf`).
 From the menu, click `Assets -> Import Robot from URDF`, or in the Project window, right click on the selected file and click `Import Robot from URDF`.
     > Note: The file extension may not appear in the Project window.
 The niryo_one.urdf file will appear in the root of the `Assets/URDF/niryo_one` directory.

-1. Keep the default Y Axis type and VHACD mesh decomposer in the Import menu and click `Import URDF`.
+3. Keep the default Y Axis type and VHACD mesh decomposer in the Import menu and click `Import URDF`.

     > Note: Default mesh orientation is Y-up, which is supported by Unity, but some packages often use Z-up and X-up configuration.